Webinar Testing and Troubleshooting Tips

 NOTE: the browser test has no other component – no audio and no interaction.
 Once you get the “successful” message you can quit the test.

 If you do not get the “successful” message, first, try another browser and then try restating your computer.
-If you continue to have problems, contact Holly Morin for help.
+If you continue to have problems, contact an ISC staff member for help.

 - This test does not check your audio or video capabilities though WebEx.